-In \cite{BBY}, the authors actually establish a family of bijections $g_{\sigma,\sigma^*}$ between $\mathcal{T}(G)$ and the set of \emph{$(\sigma,\sigma^*)$-compatible orientations} of $G$, where the latter set is a representative set of $\mathcal{G}(G)$ determined by a pair of \emph{acyclic cycle signature} $\sigma$ and \emph{acyclic cocycle signature} $\sigma^*$.
 Let us mention that their work is motivated by finding bijections between $\mathcal{T}(G)$ and the \emph{Jacobian group} (also known as the \emph{critical group}, \emph{sandpile group}, or \emph{Picard group}) $\text{Jac}(G)$ of $G$.
-There is a canonical simply transitive group action of $\text{Jac}(G)$ on $\mathcal{G}(G)$ \cite{B}, and hence the geometric bijection induces a bijection between $\mathcal{T}(G)$ and $\text{Jac}(G)$.
-In this paper, we extend the geometric bijection to a subgraph-orientation correspondence.
+There is a canonical simply transitive group action of $\text{Jac}(G)$ on $\mathcal{G}(G)$ \cite{B}, and hence the BBY bijection induces a bijection between $\mathcal{T}(G)$ and $\text{Jac}(G)$.

+Our main work is to extend the BBY bijection to a subgraph-orientation correspondence.
 To present their bijections and ours, we now give the necessary definitions and properties.

 A \emph{cycle signature} $\sigma$ is the choice of a direction for each cycle of the graph $G$.
 For each cycle $C$, we denote by $\sigma(C)$ the directed cycle we choose for $C$.
 By abusing notation, we also view $\sigma$ as the set of the directed cycles we choose: $\{\sigma(C):C\text{ is a cycle}\}$.
 By fixing a reference orientation of $G$, we can identify directed cycles with $\{0,\pm 1\}$-vectors in $\mathbb{R}^E$.
 The cycle signature $\sigma$ is said to be \emph{acyclic} if whenever $a_C$ are nonnegative reals with $\sum_C a_C\sigma(C)=0$ in $\mathbb{R}^E$ we have $a_C=0$ for all $C$, where the sum is over all cycles of $G$.